kotcrab/ghidra-allegrex/README.md

 To be done:
 - Exporting `.sym` files for PPSSPP

-Future ideas:
+In progress:
-- Integration with PPSSPP debugger
+- Integration with PPSSPP debugger (experimental early stage, not yet released)

 ### Installation